The UK must apologise for the Jallianwala Bagh massacre

 Consequently, most literature published in the UK around the massacre focused on one man, Brigadier General Reginald Dyer.
 The Empire was able to systematically dismiss the killings as a misjudgment on his part.
 Even then, justifications were given for Dyer’s actions and this old narrative continues in the new books coming out the UK during this centenary year.
 Indeed there is a constant attempt to whitewash —and recently a British TV channel actually asked me if there was a “Raj nostalgia” in India!

-It is obvious from the documentary evidence which has emerged in the past few decades (as I have written in my book, Jallianwala Bagh, 1919, The Real Story) that the Jallianwala Bagh massacre was a planned murder of innocents.
-The martial law and censorship afterwards ensured that the growing nationalist movement would not be impacted by the killings.
+It is obvious from the documentary evidence which has emerged in the past few decades that the Jallianwala Bagh massacre was a planned murder of innocents.

 Apart from the horrific killings and their cover up, the impact of the massacre on the economy and social fabric of Amritsar and many of the cities of undivided Punjab also needs to be considered.
 Many urban centres were destroyed for decades.
 Thousands of households were left without an earning male member, as a majority of those who were massacred and others who were imprisoned and tortured, were still young.
 This led to a destruction of Amritsar’s thriving economy and arrested the growth of the educated middle class.
 Punjab was where the Lieutenant Governor Sir Michael O’Dwyer unleashed his particularly cruel brand of Martial Law punishments following the massacre — in order to suppress any so-called rebellion.

-Due to the prevalent racist attitude at the time, we know the names of the handful of British who died in the troubles of 1919, but we still do not have a complete list of all the thousands of Indians killed.
-We are now, a 100 years later, researching through private and public documents to compile a complete list of martyrs for a series of awareness raising exhibitions we who? is it a trust, a body? name? are setting up in India and the UK.
+Due to the prevalent racist attitude at the time, we know the names of the handful of British who died in the troubles of 1919, but we still do not have a complete list of all the thousands of Indians killed. .

 Not just for the massacre, the British must apologise for allowing so many of their British subjects to be obliterated so ruthlessly in 1919.